osmosis-labs/mesh-security/docs/ibc/Slashing.md

 ### Effects of Validator Tombstoning During Slashing

 Validator tombstoning, when or as a consequence of double signing, permanently removes the validator from the validator set.
-Validator jailing, when or as a consequence of offline detection, also temporarily removes thw validator from the active validator set.
+Validator jailing, when or as a consequence of offline detection, also temporarily removes the validator from the active validator set.

 Both events also lead to slashing, with different slash ratios for each misbehaviour.
 Only active validators can be slashed, and this is a check that is currently done as part of the slashing process.